-1 parks resource specialist 1 parks planner Castle Rock residents and visitors love our gold medal-winning parks and recreation system!
+1 parks resource specialist 1 parks planner

+Castle Rock residents and visitors love our Gold Medal-winning Parks and Recreation system.

 Older parks age and need additional maintenance and refurbishment.
-As new parks and recreation locations come on line they require maintenance as well.
-Whether replacing dormant trees and vegetation, updating parks, improving entryways into town, additional resources are needed to keep Castle Rock special.
+As new Parks and Recreation locations come online, they require maintenance as well.
+Whether replacing dormant trees and vegetation, updating parks or improving entryways into Town, additional resources are needed to keep up with these needs.